mylbrinkerhoff/mylbrinkerhoff.github.io/_pages/about.md

 Other areas that I focus on includes questions concerning the Celtic and Germanic languages from the Indo-European family and the Zapotecan languages spoken in Oaxaca, Mexico.

-Currently, I am working with [Eirik Tengesdal](https://www.hf.uio.no/iln/english/people/aca/scandinavian-languages/temporary/eirikten/) from *Universitetet i Oslo* on providing an analysis of pronominal object shift and its interaction with verbal particles and adverbs in Mainland Scandinavian.
+I collaborate with [Eirik Tengesdal](https://www.hf.uio.no/iln/english/people/aca/scandinavian-languages/temporary/eirikten/) from *Universitetet i Oslo* on providing an analysis of pronominal object shift and its interaction with verbal particles and adverbs in Mainland Scandinavian.
 Additionally, I am conducting research for my first qualifying paper, with Ivy Sichel as advisor, on the role that prosody plays in the shifting of negative indefinites in North Germanic languages.

-I am also assisting with fieldwork on the Oto-Manguean language [Santiago Laxopa Zapotec](http://zapotec.ucsc.edu/).
-I am primarily working on discovering the number of tones in this variety and their interactions with stress, phonology, phonation, and prosody.
+I am a member of the [Zapotec Language Project](http://zapotec.ucsc.edu/) at the University of California, Santa Cruz.
+In conjunction with Maya Wax Cavallaro and Jack Duff, we am working on understanding the tonal system in Santiago Laxopa Zapotec and how it interacts with the syntax-prosody interface, word and sentence stress, and phonation.

 ## Other Interests

-Besides linguistics, I enjoy reading and learning about all manner of topics which has led me to start implementing the method of [commonplacing](https://en.wikipedia.org/wiki/Commonplace_book) for collecting all my various intellectual persuits into notebooks for easy accessing.
-I have a passion for genealogy and spending time with my family both at home playing games or being outside.
+I am an amatuer bookbinder and am always looking for ways to continue practicing this craft.

-I am also an amatuer bookbinder and am always looking for ways to continue practicing this craft.
+I have also recently taken up crocheting again after a decade long hiatus.